Fitzroy Iron Works: Location

 Just southwest of the current Mittagong town, the original mine deposit was located just south of the Main Road.
 The Iron Works were established on the north side of Old Hume Highway and Mt Alexander.

 History

 Discovery of the iron ore deposit (1833)

-In 1833, the surveyor Jacques noted the presence of iron ore in course of making a deviation of the Old South Road to the new town of Berrima.
+In 1833, the surveyor Jacques noted the presence of iron ore in the course of making a deviation of the Old South Road to the new town of Berrima.
 The deposit was located near a bridge (Ironstone Bridge) on what was later called Iron Mines Creek and was associated with carbonated chalybeate (iron-rich) mineral springs.
 Compared with contemporary English iron ore resources, the deposit was a rich one, with grades between 44% and 57% iron.

 The Fitz Roy Iron Mine and its early operations (1848–1851)

 In 1848, a local man John Thomas Neale, a Sydney businessmen Thomas Holmes, and the brothers Thomas Tipple Smith and William Tipple Smith formed a partnership to exploit the iron ore deposit.
 The Smith brothers were sons of the English geologist William Smith and William Tipple Smith appears to have discovered gold (at Ophir), in 1848, before the gold rush triggered by Hargraves's well-publicised discovery nearby in 1851.

 William Povey, an ironworks expert, was engaged as manager and some samples of iron products had been sent to Sydney by late 1848.
 This was not the first iron smelted from Australian iron ore, but it was the first such iron smelted commercially in Australia.

 A report of February 1849 says that iron was smelted using a "Cataline furnace".
 A Catalan forge was a type of bloomery that included a tuyere through which air under pressure was injected, making it intermediate between earlier bloomery technology and a primitive blast furnace.
 The fuel used was charcoal.
 A Catalan forge was operated at temperatures below the melting point of iron and so did not produce molten ‘pig-iron’ (except unintentionally, if the iron melted).
 The product it made was ‘sponge iron’ (direct reduced iron), which accumulated at the base of the furnace as a ‘bloom’.
 Sponge iron either could be ‘worked’ to create wrought iron or melted in a cupola furnace to make cast-iron products.
 Unlike ‘pig-iron’, sponge iron did not contain an excess of carbon and so generally did not need ‘puddling’ before conversion to wrought iron.
 By the mid-19th century, the Catalan forge was already a largely obsolete smelting technology—the hot-blast furnace had been invented in 1828—but a Catalan forge was relatively simple to construct and operate (refer to illustration).